Leody de Guzman 2022 presidential campaign: Political positions

 De Guzman plans to increase the minimum wage and end contractualization.

 He opposes the return of the death penalty and the lowering of the criminal age of liability.

 He proposes to grant stipends to poor students and implement a Universal Basic Income.

 He favors the use of renewable energy over fossil fuels.

 He supports the legalization of divorce and same-sex marriage.

 De Guzman is against the red-tagging of activists, journalists, and unionists.
 He is in favor of abolishing the National Task Force to End Local Communist Armed Conflict and repealing the Anti-Terrorism Law.

-He is in favor of amending the Rice Tariffication Law.
+He is in favor of repealing the Rice Tariffication Law.

 He supports proposals to legalize medical marijuana.